rafahm-google/opportunity-engine/CUSTOMIZATION.md

 }
 ```

 ### c.
-Generic Trends Data
+Generic Trends Data (Optional)

 In the `generic_trends_file` section, you can specify the names for the date and trends columns.
+This file is used to provide the model with context about general market trends (e.g., search volume, competitor activity) that might influence your business outcomes.

+**This input is optional.** If you do not provide a path in the `generic_trends_file_path` setting in your `config.json`, the analysis will run without this data.

 *   `date_col`: The name of the column containing the date.
-*   `trends_col`: The name of the column that provides general market data (e.g., search volume, ad opportunities).
+*   `trends_col`: The name of the column that provides general market data.

 **Example:**
 If your trends file uses `data` for the date and `buscas` for the trend data: